raja045/HomeLab-Security-Operations-Center/README.md

 ## Detailed Configuration Steps

+### Network Configuration
+- Created separate subnets using VLAN for each departments or teams.

 ### OPNsense Firewall
 1. **Installation**: Download and install OPNsense on a dedicated VM.
 2. **Network Segmentation**: Create network interfaces and VLANs for different segments.